CameronJYoung/ssmq/README.md

 # Super Simple Messaging Queue (SSMQ)

-THIS IS A WORK IN PROGRESS, A LOT OF THE FUNCTIONALITY DESCRIBED BELOW IS NOT YET IMPLEMNETED
+THIS IS A WORK IN PROGRESS, A LOT OF THE FUNCTIONALITY DESCRIBED BELOW IS NOT YET IMPLEMENTED

 SSMQ is my attempt to create a simple messaging queue that can be used to send messages from and to different transports.
 It will follow a topic based approach where messages are sent to a topic and then received by a subscriber.
 Currently, the